 Pro forma net income (loss) per Unit is determined by dividing the pro forma net income (loss) that would have been allocated to the Common and Subordinated Unitholders, which is 98% of pro forma net income (loss), by the number of Common and Subordinated Units expected to be outstanding at the closing of the Offering.
-For purposes of this calculation the Minimum Quarterly Distribution was assumed to have been paid to both Common and Subordinated Unitholders and the number of Common and Subordinated Units outstanding, 29.4 million, was assumed to have been outstanding the entire period.
-Pursuant to the partnership agreement, to the extent that the Minimum Quarterly Distribution is exceeded, the General Partner is entitled to certain incentive distributions which will result in less income proportionately being allocated to the Common and Subordinated Unitholders.
-Basic and diluted pro forma net income (loss) per Common and Subordinated Unit are equal as there are no dilutive Units.
+For purposes of this calculation the Minimum Quarterly Distribution was assumed to have been paid to both Common and Subordinated Unitholders and the number of Common and Subordinated Units outstanding, 30.1 million, was assumed to have been outstanding the entire period.
+Pursuant to the partnership agreement, to the extent that the Minimum Quarterly Distribution is exceeded, the General Partner is entitled to certain incentive distributions which will result in less income proportionately being allocated to the Common and Subordinated Unit are equal as there are no dilutive Units.
+To the Board of Directors and Stockholder of Plains Resources Inc. Midstream Subsidiaries